Ensembl/guiHive/README.md

 #### Compilation

+Make sure you have Perl installed in your system.
+Use of a virtual environment - although not required - is recommended.

+The main prerequisites are:
+* build-essential (or equivalent) OS package
+* graphviz (dot) OS package
+* At least one SQL Client among MySQL, SQLite, PostgreSQL
+* cpanm - not required, but handy a utility
+* Go language 1.8 or higher - we assume Go 1.17 is used
+* Ensembl-hive 2.6 and its dependencies - make sure you also install the required Perl modules for eHive

+For further details about these dependencies, please see https://ensembl-hive.readthedocs.io/en/version-2.6/quickstart/install.html

 Once you have all the dependencies installed and up to date follow these steps:

 * Clone the guiHive repository (if you haven't done yet) and cd into it.